 Like most of the other apps, Cute Arabic Alphabet walks you through all 28 letters and the numbers, their different forms, and their pronunciation.

 However, its uniqueness comes in its ability to also teach you Arabic script by tracing your finger on a touchscreen.
 Best done on a tablet, the app even corrects you as you go to help learn the best ‘writing’ position possible!

 While you are exploring some of the apps in the app store, it’s worth keeping in mind that there are also many other apps to help you learn Arabic.
 Different apps can help with Arabic grammar, conjugating verbs, vocabulary, phrases, pronunciation, translation….

 Private classes are often the best way to learn at your own pace!

 It’s often quite difficult to teach yourself something – you struggle to stay motivated, misunderstand information, can’t keep to a schedule, and feel defeated just trying to learn the basics.
 In these cases, it’s a good idea to find a private teacher who can help you learn to read and write Arabic properly.

 You can easily find a teacher near you on our Superprof platform, as we have a wide database of Arabic teachers.
 You’ll find that private classes are often a great way to learn Arabic quickly.
 Lessons are totally adapted to your needs and level, and you can quickly start to see improvements while also tackling your weak areas.

-Arabic classes with a private teacher, will help you avoid all the interruptions and disruptions of group classes.
+Arabic lessons with a private teacher, will help you avoid all the interruptions and disruptions of group classes.
 And when faced with a professional Arabic speaker, you’ll be forced to stay focused.
 It’ll also be easier to learn the Arabic alphabet, before you move on to learning Modern Standard Arabic.

 On Superprof, students can find teachers based on cost, location, or level of knowledge.